Besides internet providers Germany, also looking for a mobile contract?

 Vodafone is one of the biggest players in the German telecommunications market.
 With the acquisition of Unitymedia in 2019, it became the biggest cable internet provider in Germany.
 They are one of the few internet providers in Germany that offer up to 1 Gbit/s.
 They have packages that include telephone + internet, or telephone + internet + TV.
 User reviews tend to agree that the quality of the connection is usually very good and fast since they rely on high-quality glass fiber cables.
 Vodafone is the cable internet provider in Germany that offers the most widespread service being present in 13 of the 16 German states.

 It offers the highest bandwidth speed rates with their Gigabit network (up to 1,000 Mbits/s) Competitive pricing with packages starting at approx 20 EUR/month Packages that also include telephone and TV Minimum contract duration of 24 months

 eazy is not entirely an independent cable internet provider in Germany, it can be better understood as the budget branch of Unitymedia-Vodafone (for example, the communication and customer support work directly over Unitymedia).
-This internet provider seeks to convince with an aggressive and transparent pricing model that is very budget-friendly and relies on simplicity offering only two speed rates (20 Mbits/s and 50 Mbits/s) and the possibility to add telephone service in the package.
+This internet provider seeks to convince with an aggressive and transparent pricing model that is very budget-friendly and relies on simplicity offering only two speed rates (20 Mbits/s and 40 Mbits/s) and the possibility to add telephone service in the package.
 There are no physical stores which means that their whole service is only provided online.

-Very competitive pricing, starting at 11.99 EUR/month They offer some packages with low minimum contract duration (cancellable monthly after a 3 month start period) WiFi Router included for free Maximum speed available is capped to 50 Mbits/s Service is not widely available
+Very competitive pricing, starting at 13.99 EUR/month Widely available in Germany WiFi Router included for free Maximum speed available is capped to 40 Mbits/s Minimum contract duration of 24 months